How Does Having Children Affect Writing A Will?

 All you need to do is change it, print it, sign it, date it and then replace the older version.

-In this document you can go into as much or as little detail as you want regarding your wishes on how you want your children to be bought up.
+In this document you can go into as much or as little detail as you want regarding your wishes on how you want your children to be brought up.
 Your executors will pass a copy of this to your guardians and if you have chosen your guardians well, they will fully respect and follow your wishes.

 If you would like to learn more call us or simply leave you details in the callback form.